 If you are making a deck out of wood that contains tannic acid, we recommend using coated deck screws.
 The special coating on these screws protects the steel against oxidation and acids found in Oak, Garapa, Western Red Cedar, Accoya, and Kapur hardwood.
 The organic coating consists of 3 different layers, so you do not have to worry that the coating will be damaged when using in the screws.

 Wovar's 410 stainless steel deck screws have a flat, countersunk head with milling ribs.
 The milling ribs cause the deck screw to sink beautifully into the wood.
 Added to that, the razor-sharp cutting tip of the screw prevents the wood from splitting and means you do not have to pre-drill in softwood, like pine wood.
 We do still recommend pre-drilling in hardwood.
-Next to the milling ribs and cutting tip, Wovar's deck screws are equipped with flutes.
-The flutes are right above the thread and make room for the shaft to enter the wood.
+Next to the milling ribs and cutting tip, Wovar's deck screws are equipped with shank ribs.
+The shank ribs are right above the thread and make room for the shank (sometimes called shaft) to enter the wood.
 On top of that, they remove the tension from the screw.

 We recommend getting 5 mm thick deck screws.
 The length of the deck screws depends on the thickness of the wood you are using.
 Double the thickness of the wood and then round up to get the required length of the screw.
 For example, for a 24 mm piece of wood, you will need a 5 x 50 mm deck screw.